cloudinary-community/cloudinary-examples/examples/nextjs-next-image-loader/README.md

 When using the new Next.js App Router, the `loader` prop must be specified in a client component.
 To solve this, create a wrapper client component like [components/Image.jsx](components/Image.jsx) to use in the App Router

-> Tip: As of Next.js 13.0.0, you can not globally specify a Loader.
+> If you want to specify a loader globally and not use the `loader` prop every time, check out [this example](https://github.com/cloudinary-community/cloudinary-examples/tree/main/examples/nextjs-custom-image-loader)

 See the file in action at [pages/index.jsx](pages/index.jsx) & [app/app/page.jsx](app/app/page.jsx).